What is Glaucoma? Symptoms, Causes, and Treatment Options

 What Is Glaucoma?

-“Glaucoma” is an umbrella term used for a group of eye conditions which can cause changes in the optic nerve, and resulting vision loss.
-Glaucoma is a primary cause of blindness in adults over the age of 60, but early intervention can halt the progress of complete blindness.
+Glaucoma is an umbrella term used for a group of eye conditions that damage the optic nerve and can cause vision loss.
+In some patient groups, glaucoma is the leading cause of blindness in adults over the age of 60.
+However, early diagnosis and intervention can make the difference between sight and blindness.

 Most frequently glaucoma is caused by an increased buildup of internal fluid, and resulting pressure on the eye.
 This “aqueous humor” fluid typically drains naturally from the eye through the tissue where the iris and cornea meet.
 But when your natural drainage system is impeded, or this fluid builds up in the area for any other reason, the pressure increases.
 Gradually, this pressure can lead to blind spots in your field of vision, and deterioration of the optic nerve.

-By the age of 40, the Glaucoma Research Foundation recommends all adults receive a baseline glaucoma screening by the age of 40.
-Based on your risk factors, your doctor will make recommendations for how often you should be further screened.
-These risk factors include diabetes, high blood pressure, or a family history of glaucoma.
+By the age of 40, the Glaucoma Research Foundation recommends all adults receive a baseline glaucoma screening.
+Based on your risk factors, your doctor will recommend how often you should be further screened.
+Glaucoma risk factors include diabetes, high blood pressure, eye anatomy, ancestral origin, previous trauma, and a family history of glaucoma.

 How is Glaucoma Detected?